zio/zio/docs/datatypes/core/zio/error-management.md

 ### 3. Fatal Errors

 In ZIO, the `VirtualMachineError` and all its subtypes are the only errors considered fatal by the ZIO runtime.
 So if during the running application, the JVM throws any of these errors like `StackOverflowError`, the ZIO runtime considers it as a catastrophic fatal error.
 So it will interrupt the whole application immediately without safe resource interruption.
-None of the `ZIO#catchAll` and `ZIO#catchAllDefects` can catch this fatal error.
+None of the `ZIO#catchAll` and `ZIO#catchAllDefects` can catch these fatal errors.
 At most, if the `RuntimeConfig.reportFatal` is enabled, the application will log the stack trace before interrupting the whole application.

 Here is an example of manually creating a fatal error.
 Although we are ignoring all expected and unexpected errors, the fatal error interrupts the whole application.